-The program of study acts as a contract between the student, the department, the college, The Graduate School, and the University.
+Policy: The program of study acts as a contract between the student, the department, the

-- 1. The program of study must be submitted on an official Graduate Program of Study & Committee form to The Graduate School by the end of the student's second (2nd) term of graduate attendance.
+- The program of study must be submitted on an official Graduate Program of Study & Committee form to The Graduate School by the end of the student's second (2nd) term of graduate attendance.
 A one-time fee is associated with the filing and approval of this form. - 2.
 The program of study must be recommended by the student's graduate committee chair and department head.
 Final approval rests with The Graduate School. - 3.
 The program of study may be amended through the course of the student's graduate study.
 Changes to a student's program of study must be made through the Graduate Program Change form and recommended by the graduate committee chair and the department head.
 Final approval rests with The Graduate School.
 No fee is associated with this form.